code-queens/build-a-website/README.md

 ## Set up your GitHub account
 GitHub is an industry leading platform that allows coders from all over the world collaborate on projects.
 We'll be using it to create a repository for our code, which you can think of as a project folder.
 GitHub allows you to make changes to your code and save them to your repository, while also tracking the history of your changes.
 That way, if you make a mistake or want to go back to a previous version of your project, you can do that using GitHub.

 Go to github.com to set up your free account.
 You'll need to pick a username for yourself, enter in an email address, and set a password.

+Go through the prompts to select what you're interested in using GitHub for.
+For example, you can select Learn Git and Learn to Code in the section that asks what you're interested in learning about.

 GitHub will then send you a confirmation email in which you can verify your account.